je-can-code/CAEX/readme.md

 ### Trials:
-> From the castle, the player is put through a trial which varies by leader.
+> From the castle, the player is put through a trial which leties by leader.

 Path(Caves) > Trial(Mountains)  > Course(Lakes)  > Gauntlet(Volcano)